tanguyhardion/flight-tracker/README.md

 # Flight Tracker

-A simple Python script that monitors flights to Middle Eastern airports and sends email alerts when flights are detected.
+A simple Python script that monitors flights to any airport and sends email alerts when flights are detected.

 ## What it does

-- Monitors flights to airports in Iraq, Iran, Israel, Syria, Jordan, and Lebanon
+- Monitors flights to all airports of the countries specified in `countries.txt`
 - Sends Gmail notifications with flight details and FlightRadar24 links
 - Only sends emails when flights are found (no spam)